SilverHalf/mount-balrior/ura/mechanics.md

 ### <img class="inline sulfuricacid"> Sulfuric Acid
 {: .no_toc}

-A stacking debuff applied by various mechanics that deals damage every second and applies one stack of [Exposed] every 5 seconds.
+A dangerous stacking debuff applied by various mechanics that deals damage every second and applies one stack of [Exposed] every 5 seconds.

-Sulfuric Acid can be removed with normal condition cleanse, but only ever one stack at a time, even if the skill would remove multiple conditions.
-Furthermore, it cannot be transfered to an enemy, though the debuff is cleansed normally.
+It can be removed with normal condition cleanse, but only ever one stack at a time, even if the skill would remove multiple conditions.
+It has very low priority, meaning that generally it will be the last condition removed in case of multiple conditions on the same player.
+Furthermore, it cannot be transferred to enemies, though this will cleanse as usual.

 <img class=divider>